Shimizu-Technology/shimizu-order-suite/docs/inventory_tracking_system.md

 # Inventory Tracking System

-This document outlines the inventory tracking system implemented for menu items in the Hafaloha application.
+This document outlines the inventory tracking system implemented for menu items in the Shimizu Order Suite application.

 ## Overview